-Goodwill is tested for impairment annually at year end; for the 2021 financial year, testing took place on 30 June 2021 for the Speciality Alloys business and the South African minerals processing business and on 31 December 2021 for all cash generating units.
-Impairment testing and the methods used are discussed in more detail in section 1.5 in the 'Notes to the consolidated financial statements'.
+Goodwill is tested for impairment annually at year end; for the 2022 financial year, testing took place on 30 June 2022 for the Speciality Alloys business and the South African minerals processing business and on 31 December 2022 for all cash generating units.
+Impairment testing and the methods used are discussed in more detail in section 1.5 in the 'Impairment testing'.